jajaperson/PKM/Vault/Zen/Algebra over a field.md

 ## Examples

-- [[Unital associative algebra]]^[In these notes I will try and reserve infix notation for associative algebras, as there is a tendency to assume such things to be associative.]
+- [[Unital associative algebra over a field]]^[In these notes I will try and reserve infix notation for associative algebras, as there is a tendency to assume such things to be associative.]
     - Commutative
         - [[Complex number]]
         - [[Quaternion]] (non-commutative)